Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/102__MarketPrice__Snapshot/ReadMe.txt

-102__MarketPrice__Snapshot is an example of an OMM Consumer application written to the EMA library and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data either from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from a Thomson Reuters Advanced Distribution Server.
+102__MarketPrice__Snapshot is an example of an OMM Consumer application written to the EMA library and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data either from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from the Advanced Distribution Server.

 102__MarketPrice__Snapshot illustrates how to open a single snapshot OMM item.